Education in Tanzania: Enrollment and teaching statistics

 The Arusha Declaration in 1967 provided for Tanzania to adopt a community-based learning education system, where each area, regardless of its wealth or urban or rural character, assesses its own needs and makes appropriate policies to meet them.
 Primary education is compulsory and free, except for school supplies. and taught in Kiswahili if through the public system.
 As mentioned, private primary education is English medium and much more expensive.

-About 8,247,000 children in Tanzania are enrolled in primary education Education In Tanzaniia, which is about 80 percent of total pupils in the nation.
-On average, 86.5 percent of Tanzania's primary school aged children are enrolled, which is a decrease from 97 percent in 2007.
+In 2014, about 8,247,000 children in Tanzania were enrolled in primary education, which is about 80 percent of total pupils above age 7 and up to age 18.
+In 2023, 93.07% of all children of primary school age were enrolled in primary education.
+This was an increase by 8.4% percent in 2020/21 compared to 2014/15.
 As enrollment increased with accessibility, educational quality decreased.
 The number of classrooms were too low, especially in rural areas, often causing 100-200 students to be in one classroom, and at ten government schools, there was only one teacher to teach them.
+Teacher to student ratio was, on average, 1:50.63, and primary school completion rate in 2023 was 86.23.
+There were 99.20% trained teachers in primary education.